Stolz/Assets/README.md

 You can use the library without using static methods.
 The signature of all methods is the same as described above but using an instance of the class instead.

 	// Load the library
-	require '/path/to/Stolz/Assets/Manager.php'; // Also psr-0 autoloadable
+	require 'vendor/autoload.php';
+	// or if you didn't use composer
+	//require '/path/to/Stolz/Assets/Manager.php';

 	// Set config options
 	$config = array(